Information Governance

 You have the right to object about decisions being made about you by automated means (by a computer and not a human being), unless it is required for any contract that you have entered, required by law, or you have consented to it.
 You also have the right to object if you are being ‘profiled’.
 Profiling is where decisions are made about you based on certain details in your personal information.

-If you have concerns regarding automated decision making, or profiling, please contact the School, using the above contact details, who can advise you about how your information is being used.
+DET and its Schools do not routinely use these types of processing, but if you have concerns regarding automated decision making, or profiling, please contact the School, using the above contact details, which can advise you about how your information is being used.

 As explained in the DET service specific notices, DET and its Schools use a range of companies and partners to either store personal information or to manage it for them.
 Where they have these arrangements, there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that DET/its Schools comply with information protection law.
-DET and its Schools complete Privacy Impact Assessments before they share personal information to ensure compliance with the law.
+DET and its Schools complete Data Protection Impact Assessments before they share personal information to ensure compliance with the law.

 Sometimes, DET/its Schools have a legal duty to provide information about people to other schools, for example, child protection concerns or statutory returns to the Department for Education, for example, the school census.